Tire Size Calculator

 How do I measure my current tire size?

 The easiest way is to read the tire size printed on the sidewall of your current tire.
 The size is molded into the rubber and typically appears as a series of numbers and letters like P225/60R16 95H.
-You can also check your vehicle's door jamb sticker or owner's manual for the recommended tire size.

 Can I use a different tire size than what came with my vehicle?